-In case you are planning a ‘Mezze’ or middle eastern snack platter, do check out Lavash Crackers recipe too as they are very simple to make & make an excellent addition and is so easy to make
+In case you are planning a ‘Mezze’ or middle eastern snack platter, do check out Lavash Crackers recipe too as it will be an excellent addition and is so easy to make

 Some of the kep tips or learnings which I am sharing by my experience:

 - Fresh veggies like onion, coriander & garlic etc are added in the mixture which not only impart flavour but also add some moisture to the falafel balls.
 Don’t become over-enthusiastic & add too much of veggies as this will increase the moisture content & you will not able to roll balls out of it.
 (Been there, Done that 😄!!)

 - Fry on Medium-Low flame,if the oil is too hot the falafel balls will quickly get brown from outside without the inside getting cooked properly.

 3. Keep the raw falafel balls in fridge to set completely.
 If you want to keep them a little longer (than below mentioned time) then it is better to store them in airtight box to prevent outer covering from drying.

 - Though by following the exact recipe & steps you should be able to make falafel, still if your batter has too much moisture or you are not able to make patty/balls using it, adding some bread crumbs will solve the problem.